rocodes/tfralert/README.md

 ## TFRAlert
 Collect and filter TFRs/NOTAMs.
 Is it a good time to be out flying drones?
 Let's find out.

-- TFRs/NOTAMs that restrict flights under 400ft AGL with specific keyword filtering
+- TFRs/NOTAMs that restrict flights under 400ft AGL
 - Details of matching results are saved to a json file
-- (Soon) periodic list refresh
+- (Soon) periodic list refresh, specific keyword filtering

 ### Things to know
 - **Toy project**: This is an educational project and should not replace the due diligence practices of anyone actually operating any aircraft!
 See LICENSE.md.